wmjordan/PowerJSON/README.md

 	* DefaultValueAttribute: values equal to DefaultValueAttribute.Value are not serialized.
 	* ReadOnlyAttribute: values are not deserialized when ReadOnlyAttribute.IsReadOnly is set to true.

+The Beautify method of JSON has introduced a new parameter: decodeUnicode, which allows decode "\uXXXX" encoded Unicode characters into human readable ones.

 This fork introduced the following settings in JSONParameters:
 	* NamingConvention: control the naming convention of serialized fields and properties.
 It has added support for camel-case, uppercase names.
 	* SerializeStaticMembers: control whether static fields or properties should be serialized.
 (2015-4-2)